datagrok-ai/public/help/develop/admin/security.md

 #### CloudFormation deployment

-To simplify deployment with all security policies taken into consideration we created an [ECS CloudFormation deployment template](deploy-amazon-cloudformation.md).
+To simplify deployment with all security policies taken into consideration, we created an [ECS CloudFormation deployment template](deploy-amazon-cloudformation.md).

 CloudFormation Template is tested by [Snyk](https://snyk.io/) on every change.
 The results